 This method may help you to expel the water trapped in your ear immediately.
 Tilt your head downward so that it’s closer to your shoulder.
 Then, gently jiggle or tug your earlobe.
 Pull your earlobe up and down, side-to-side and carefully massage it.

-You could also gently bob your head towards the ground while it’s tilted to try to remove the trapped water.
+You could also gently bob your head towards the ground while it’s tilted to remove the trapped water.

 2. Create a Vacuum Using the Palm of Your Hand